-If you’re shopping and exploring the area around Easton Town Center, you’ll find a wide variety of options for dining nearby, especially when you’re looking for ethnic eats or a taste of a local microbrew.
+If you’re shopping and exploring the area around Easton, you’ll find a wide variety of options for dining nearby, especially when you’re looking for international eats or a taste of a local microbrew.
 Here are a few highlights!

-The northwest corner of town has become a hot-spot for authentic ethnic eats, from Somali to Vietnamese to Indian and more.
+The northwest corner of Columbus has become a hot-spot for authentic global eats, from Somali to Vietnamese to Indian and more.
 Udipi Cafe is well known for their vegetarian Southern Indian menu.
 Hoyo’s Kitchen offers amazing Somali fare in a comfortable and welcoming atmosphere.
-Make sure you sample the sambusas, and the goat is up there with the best in town.
+Make sure you sample the sambusas, and the goat is up there with the best in the city.

 If you want to indulge your sweet tooth, stop in the Mexican bakery Panaderia Guadalupana for fresh-baked sweet and savory treats, from the lightly sweet conchas to the cinnamon rolls.
 Intercontinental Restaurant will help you explore the cuisine of Nigeria, while Namaste will take you on a tour of both India and Nepal.